jimbro1000/NX4529/README.md

 The actual multiplexing is performed by an array of LS74LVC1G3157 analog SPDT switches.
-These are available in very small packages allowing seven of them to be fitted in the available space.
+These are available in very small (1mm x 1mm) packages allowing eight of them to be fitted in the available space.

-The board design must retain the footprint of a DIP-16 device and provides the most significant design constraint.
+The output inhibit is performed by two more SPST switches.

+The board design retains the footprint of a DIP-16 component.
+To necessitate compliance with the available space the PCB is 6-layer and utilises minimum sized vias and routing.
+This may limit signal fidelity.
+Where possible signal routing is increased in width and is kept separate from control routing.

 ## License ##